Sara White-Farnell, Director

-Sara White graduated from Loyola University in New Orleans with a Bachelor’s in Music Education, and is in her twenty-first year as an Orchestra Director with Fulton County Schools.
-Mrs. White started with Roswell High School in 2006.
-Ms. White has served as Fine Arts Department Chair and the first teacher representative on the School Governance Council.
-She is also the sponsor of the Tri-M Music Honor Society sponsor and is the Fine Arts Support Teacher for high school orchestra teachers with Fulton County Schools.
+Sara White-Farnell graduated from Loyola University in New Orleans with a Bachelor’s in Music Education, and is in her twenty-seventh year as an Orchestra Director with Fulton County Schools.
+Mrs. White-Farnell started with Roswell High School in 2006.
+Ms. White-Farnell has served as Fine Arts Department Chair and the first teacher representative on the School Governance Council.
+She is the Tri-M Music Honor Society sponsor and is the Fine Arts Support Teacher for high school orchestra teachers with Fulton County Schools.

-In the 2014-2015 school year, Mrs. White was awarded the Claes Nobel Educator of Distinction Award from the National Society of High School Scholars.
-The Fulton County Board of Education formally recognized Mrs. White on November 20, 2014.
+In the 2014-2015 school year, Mrs. White-Farnell was awarded the Claes Nobel Educator of Distinction Award from the National Society of High School Scholars.
+The Fulton County Board of Education formally recognized Mrs. White-Farnell on November 20, 2014.
 She has also been recognized by MIT as being especially influential in student development.

-During the early years of her teaching career, Mrs. White-Farnell has received many grants. this includes twelve grants including Fulton County Mini-Grants, CMS and RHS PTA Grants, and multiple Roswell Women's League Grants.
+Throughout her teaching career, Mrs. White-Farnell has received many grants. this includes twelve grants including Fulton County Mini-Grants, CMS and RHS PTA Grants, and multiple Roswell Women's League Grants.
 Additionally, she was the Georgia Middle School Association (GMSA) Regional Grant winner in 2006 and preformed a world premiere of "The Epic of Gilgamesh" by Bill Dyson, to open the GMSA conference.
-Mrs. White continues to enjoy writing grants, most recently winning one for an iPad and one for a full classroom set of Expressive Techniques for Orchestra.
+Mrs. White-Farnell continues to enjoy writing grants, most recently winning one for an iPad and one for a full classroom set of Expressive Techniques for Orchestra.

 Mrs. White is part of the National Association for Music Education, American String Teachers Association, and the Georgia Music Educators Association.